mnajib/nixconfig-NajibMalaysia/README.md

 # To remove all NixOS generations older than 30 days.
 You can adjust the time window, e.g., 90d for 90 days.
   sudo nix-collect-garbage --delete-older-than 30d

-# To lists your Home Manager generations
-  home-manager generations
-# To removes (clean up) Home Manager generations that older than 30 days.
-  home-manager expire-generations -t 30d

 #------------------------------------------------------------------------------
 To show derivations:
   nix derivation show